AI-Index/arxiv-search/README.md

 If a query consistently fails to return results or hangs try a few modifications of the query string and then reach out for help.

+### 'Notebook changed on disk'

+Notebooks are not good at being used in multiple tabs or by multiple people.
+If you save a change to your notebook in one tab it may cause a warning or error to show up in any other tab that has the notebook open.

+Try to only have the notebook open in only one tab at a time or you risk losing work.

 ## System Administration

 ### Sessions